PingrisAlexis/SoPeckoko/README.md

 - With a terminal, go to the "frontend" folder then:
 `npm install` and `npm start`.

-- Run the API on http://localhost:4200.
+- Run the API on the port: http://localhost:4200.

 #### Backend part: